 Last Sunday, we attended the latest of these – a chamber group called “Ensemblast,” lead by well-known Panamanian cellist Isaac Casal (wonder if he’s related to famous cellist Pablo Casals?).
 They played a stunning and eclectic program that ranged from the haunting “Schindler’s List” overture by John Williams to Appalachia Waltz by Mark O’Connor.
 The biggest bonus: we got an introduction to the music of Astor Piazzola, an Argentine and a legendary composer of tango music.
 With this fabulous music, they took us instantly back to everything we loved about our visit to Buenos Aires – its theatricality, wrapped up in mystery, romance, and a dash of the macabre.

 Where else can you attend a live performance of this caliber for $15 a ticket?
 Just another reason to love this expat life in Boquete!

-I wish I could find a video of an Ensemblast performance, but here’s one of the tunes they played for us – “Invierno Porteño,” as performed by Piazzolla himself.
+I wish I had a video of an Ensemblast performance, but here’s one of the tunes they played for us – “Invierno Porteño,” as performed by Piazzola himself.